nalzok/down-counter/README.md

 ###Down-counter is a reminder for myself and my friends.
-Time flies so fast.

 Credits to [Alex Carpenter's personal blog][1]